TheLink-42/42-Journey/CommonCore/push_swap/README.md

 # 42 Push_Swap

-Given a set of integers, sort it using a predefined set of instructions using two stacks.
+Given a set of integers, sort it using a predefined set of instructions using two stacks in the least amount of instructions possible.
 The instruction set is defined below.
-This program outputs a program in push_swap instructions that sorts the input integers.
+This program outputs the set of instructions to follow to sort the stack.

+Ex:

+`./push_swap "2 1 3"
+sa`

 ## Instructions